-Not only are softball games shorter in length, but fewer innings means less opportunities to score and, obviously, win.
+Not only are softball games shorter in length, but fewer innings mean fewer opportunities to score and, obviously, win.
 International softball rules even begin extra innings with a runner on second base in an effort to keep games from going too long.
 MLB has not adopted this rule as well.

 Chalk up another win for softball.

-Overall, fast-pitch softball is harder to play and way more fun to watch than baseball.
+Overall, fast-pitch softball is harder to play and, honestly, a lot more fun to watch than baseball.

 This article was originally published April 3, 2019.